kevmck451/phase_array_fossn/FPGA/nix/readme.md

         - inside FPGA folder, run ‘nix develop’ to start environment
         - a flake.lock file will be auto generated after running this command
         - commit flake.lock file and run again to start development environment
+3. Add Quartus-Prime to Nix Packages
+4. Setting up the files required for the FPGA design: Terasic System Builder
+5. Adding Qsys

+setting up nix so that when quartus is used to generate the files needed to program the fpga it knows what to do with those files and has the correct structures and packages installed

+setting up the HPS operating system to include the quartus packages needed to connect the HPS to FPGA fabric first objective is being able to load a program on the FPGA
+   - to do this, the HPS needs to connect to it using the AXI Bridge
+     - AXI is protocol used to connect different components like
+       - processors, memory controller, peripherals, and custom logic implemented in the FPGA

+Nix defaults and overlays: are you adding terminal command and routing them to specific run commands?

+## Building SD Image for DE10 Nano NixOS
+once your development environment is functional and you can load a program onto the FPGA build the NixOS sdImage file which will be in charge of operating the HPS system and controlling the FPGA

+readme.md in papa_fpga to add nixos to de10. how to connect and set up dev environment for running commands